ptomulik/testmd/rst/README.rst

       quit

-   You may just copy-paste the above commands to your switch shell (just replace ``my-server`` with your server name).
+   The above commands are prepared to be copy-pasted to your switch shell (so they contain also ``YES/NO`` responses to some questions that switch may optionally ask, and if it does not ask, these responses are treated as errors, but they are is harmless).
+Don't forget to replace ``my-server`` with your server name before pasting the code to the terminal.